iorlas/iorlas.github.io/guides/travel/Countries/turkiye/alanya.md

 ## Phone/SIM

 - *Not tested*.
 You can purchase eSIM before leaving your own country - https://www.turkcell.com.tr/servisler/turkcell-e-sim .
 It should get activated in like an hour.
-- Purchase like 2-5 GB eSIM via Airalo or similar service.
+- Purchase like 20 GB eSIM via Airalo, it is quite cheap nowadays.
+- Purchase a sim locally.
 Arrive to Turkiye.
 Exit the airport, find the Turkcell or Vodafone authorized office (it will be branded both externally and internally! some shops are faking it), and purchase sim card cheap and fast.
 Beware: make sure sim card will be purchased to your name, you will need to give your passport.

 Also, keep in mind, if you're going to stay in Turkey for less than 90 days, you don't need to register your IMEI.
 Otherwise, according to Turkish laws, foreigners staying in Turkey for more than 90 days have 90 days to 180 days before the IMEI is blocked.